School Personal Statement

 6. Don't try to explain blemishes on your record.
 With rare exceptions, it is impossible to explain poor grades and test scores without sounding irresponsible or defensive.
 Neither will enhance your admissions chances.
 If you have a compelling excuse for an academic disappointment, place it in a separate addendum to your file, rather than in the body of an essay or personal statement.

 7. Don't use large, pretentious words.
 Use the simplest possible language to explain your meaning precisely.
-Using three-dollar words to impress the committee usually backfires, as it comes across as presumptuous and arrogant.
+Using three-dollar words to impress the committee usually backfires because it comes across as presumptuous and arrogant.

 8. Don't be boring and safe; tell a real story!
-A fresh and well-written essay will enhance your credentials and aid your application effort.
+A fresh and well-written essay will enhance your credentials and your application.

 The biggest mistake applicants make is trying too hard.
-Most essays are long, boring laundry lists of achievements that are already presented elsewhere in the application.
-Ironically, unsuccessful candidates rarely reveal enough about themselves for the reader to get to know them.
 Rather than reveal their unique personality, many try to impress the committee with their youthful idealism and good intentions.
-They write a long, boring piece about the need to promote world peace or end hunger.
+They write a long and boring piece about the need to promote world peace or end hunger.
 Sadly, these preachy "Miss America"-type essays are rarely successful.